 Beyond the virus itself, ions also help settle airborne particles.
 Ions, because of their charge, will be attracted to larger molecules and stick to them, effectively weighing them down.
 The airborne particles will settle on surfaces more quickly, where they can be disinfected directly, or be removed through air filtration.

 Before we give bipolar ionization the green light, we have two remaining questions: is bipolar ionization safe, and is it effective?
 After all, other consumer ionizers have been linked to ozone, a significant health threat for building occupants, and most of our previous discussion was theoretical.

 To answer the first question, ASHRAE still considers bipolar ionization an “emerging technology” and notes that the performance and safety of these devices will vary by manufacturer.
 Because there are no large-scale studies about the safety of these ionizers, you need to consider the ozone production and product test reports from the individual manufacturer carefully.
-Before investing in a bipolar ionization system, be sure that it meets requirements for the UL 2998 standard, which validates zero ozone emission from air cleaners.
+Before investing in a bipolar ionization system, be sure that it has a UL 2998 certification, which validates zero ozone emissions claims.